ccie16798/subnettools/README.md

 - %P  : prefix/mask
 %I, %N, %B and %G MAY be followed by a IPv6 address compression level (0, 1, 2, 3)

-- compression level 0 : No compression at all
+- compression level 0 : no compression at all
 - compression level 1 : remove leading 0
 - compression level 2 : remove consecutives 16bits blocks of zero
 - compression level 3 : level 2 + print IPv4 Mapped & IPv4 compatible address in mixed IPv4 / IPv6 format
 - compression level 4 : bitmask printing

 The character % MAY be followed by a field width (see printf man pages); this can help to align the results vertically, but please note in case width is smaller than ouptut string, it WILL NOT be truncated

 EXAMPLE 1 (use fmt to convert to Cisco static routes):
 ------------------------------------------------------